shjala/syncscribe/README.md

 SyncScribe takes an audio file and generates a standalone HTML viewer with embedded audio and synchronized transcription.
 Words are highlighted as they're spoken, and hovering over any word provides instant English translation.

 It uses local OpenAI's Whisper models via faster-whisper, if GPU-acceleration is available, it will be used.
-Checkout sample audio for a demonstration.
+Checkout [sample page](https://defense.sh/syncscribe/sample-audio/sample_viewer.html) for a demonstration.

 ## Quick Start